LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

 For each of the web apps:

 - A starter file named [CS133JS_Lab04_Part2_GroupA.js](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2_GroupA.js), has been provided with the JavaScript stub functions.
 This file will contain all the functions that do processing or calculations.
 - Separate HTML starter pages have been provided for each web app.
-If they haven't already been provided, put I/O operations in this file.
-I/O operations include the following functions and method:
-  - `prompt`
-  - `alert`
-  - `document.write`
+- Please do not change the names of files or functions, or change the function parameters.
+I use automated testing to check your code and these kinds of changes will cause tests to fail.

 ### 1. Countdown to Midnight